From the President: Why We Serve

 As you pray and consider any year-end giving, we’d be honored and humbled if you’d consider a gift to our Where Needed Most or Transportation Solutions funds as part of your plans.
 Both of these funds give us the ability to respond quickly and effectively to a range of critical, time-sensitive needs.

-As we head into Thanksgiving, let me close by saying—as Paul and Timothy did to the Philippians—that we thank God every time we remember you!
+As Christmas approaches and a brand new year, let me close by saying—as Paul and Timothy did to the Philippians—that we thank God every time we remember you!